Derived categories of nodal del Pezzo threefolds: Abstract

 \section{Abstract}

 We give a complete answer for the existence of Kawamata type semiorthogonal decompositions of derived categories of nodal del Pezzo threefolds.
-More precisely, we show that nodal non smooth $V_d$ with $1\leq d \leq 4$ have no Kawamata type decomposition and that all nodal $V_5$ admit a Kawamata decomposition.
-For the proof we go through the classification of singular del Pezzo threefolds, compute divisor class groups of nodal del Pezzo threefolds of small degree and use projection from a line to construct Kawamata semiorthogonal decompositions for $d = 5$.
-A Kawamata decomposition of nodal $V_6$ has been previously constructed in \cite{Kawamata-V6}.
+More precisely, we show that nodal del Pezzo threefolds of degree $1\leq d \leq 4$ have no Kawamata type decomposition and that all nodal del Pezzo threefolds of degree $5$ admit a Kawamata decomposition.
+For the proof we go through the classification of singular del Pezzo threefolds, compute divisor class groups of nodal del Pezzo threefolds of small degree and use projection from a line to construct Kawamata semiorthogonal decompositions for the degree $5$ case.
+An analogous decomposition of the nodal del Pezzo threefold of degree $6$ has been recently constructed by Kawamata.

+Our construction of the Kawamata decomposition for a singular del Pezzo threefold of degree $5$ fits into a family of semiorthogonal decompositions (which we call a relative tilting decomposition) interpolating between a Kawamata decomposition on a singular fiber and a full exceptional collection on the smooth fibers.